Gas tax holiday ‘worth considering,’ treasury secretary says

-(NewsNation) — Treasury Secretary Janet Yellen said in an interview on ABC’s “This Week” Sunday that a federal gas tax holiday is “worth considering” as the national average for a regular gallon of gas surpassed $5 earlier this month.
+(NewsNation) — Treasury Secretary Janet Yellen said in an interview Sunday that a federal gas tax holiday is “worth considering” as the national average for a regular gallon of gas surpassed $5 earlier this month.

 While gas experts expect the national gas average to drop in the coming months, the national average continues to hover at around $5.
 AAA reported Sunday that the national average for a gallon of regular gas sat at $4.98.